datahub-project/datahub/docs/deploy/gcp.md

 following [guide](https://cloud.google.com/kubernetes-engine/docs/how-to/creating-a-zonal-cluster#before_you_begin) to
 correctly set up Google Cloud SDK.

 After setting up, run `gcloud services enable container.googleapis.com` to make sure GKE service is enabled.

 ## Start up a kubernetes cluster on GKE

-Let’s follow this [guide](https://docs.aws.amazon.com/eks/latest/userguide/getting-started-eksctl.html) to create a new cluster using eksctl.
-Run the following command with cluster-name set to the cluster name of choice, and region set to the AWS region you are operating on.
+Let’s follow this [guide](https://cloud.google.com/kubernetes-engine/docs/how-to/creating-a-zonal-cluster) to create a new cluster using gcloud.
+Run the following command with cluster-name set to the cluster name of choice, and zone set to the GCP zone you are operating on.

 ```
-eksctl create cluster \
-    --name <<cluster-name>> \
+gcloud container clusters create <<cluster-name>> \
-    --region <<region>> \
-    --with-oidc \
+    --zone <<zone>> \
-    --nodes=3
+    -m e2-standard-2
 ```

-The command will provision an EKS cluster powered by 3 EC2 m3.large nodes and provision a VPC based networking layer.
+The command will provision a GKE cluster powered by 3 e2-standard-2 (2 CPU, 8GB RAM) nodes.

-If you are planning to run the storage layer (MySQL, Elasticsearch, Kafka) as pods in the cluster, you need at least 3 nodes.
+If you are planning to run the storage layer (MySQL, Elasticsearch, Kafka) as pods in the cluster, you need at least 3 nodes with the above specs.
 If you decide to use managed storage services, you can reduce the number of nodes or use m3.medium nodes to save cost.
-Refer to this [guide](https://eksctl.io/usage/creating-and-managing-clusters/) to further customize the cluster before provisioning.
+Refer to this [guide](https://cloud.google.com/kubernetes-engine/docs/how-to/creating-a-regional-cluster) for creating a regional cluster for better robustness.

-Note, OIDC setup is required for following this guide when setting up the load balancer.

 Run `kubectl get nodes` to confirm that the cluster has been setup correctly.
 You should get results like below

 ```
 NAME                                     STATUS   ROLES    AGE   VERSION
-ip-192-168-49-49.us-west-2.compute.internal   Ready    <none>   3h    v1.18.9-eks-d1db3c
+gke-datahub-default-pool-e5be7c4f-8s97   Ready    <none>   34h   v1.19.10-gke.1600
-ip-192-168-64-56.us-west-2.compute.internal   Ready    <none>   3h    v1.18.9-eks-d1db3c
+gke-datahub-default-pool-e5be7c4f-d68l   Ready    <none>   34h   v1.19.10-gke.1600
-ip-192-168-8-126.us-west-2.compute.internal   Ready    <none>   3h    v1.18.9-eks-d1db3c
+gke-datahub-default-pool-e5be7c4f-rksj   Ready    <none>   34h   v1.19.10-gke.1600
 ```

 ## Setup DataHub using Helm